edyedy123/Fit-Friends-App/README.md

 ## Use Cases

-### Users Register for Account
+### User Registers for an Account
-**Pre-requisites**: The user must register an account to able to login.
+**Pre-requisites**: User must be online.
 **Actor**: User.
-**Use Case Successful Post-conditions**: The user must used valid information.
+**Use Case Successful Post-conditions**: The user successfully creates an account.

 1. The user clicks on **Account Registration**.
 2. The systems brings up the sign-up registration page.
 3. The users inputs his/her credentials such as first & last name, password and email, and the clicks on the **Create Account** button.
-4. The system checks the provided information against the database for any existing registered information, and also check the user information if it meets the security requirements.
+4. The system checks the provided information against the database for any existing registered information, and also checks if the user information meets security requirements.
-   * The system sends error message if the email is already registered on the database record, and if the information provided did not meet the security requirements.
-The user must re-enter a new credentials to able to be successfully registered.
+   * The system sends an error message if the email is already registered on the database record, and if the information provided did not meet the security requirements.
+The user must re-enter new credentials to able to be successfully registered.
-5. After successfully registering user account, the system will bring the user into log-in page.
+5. After successfully registering user account, the system will bring the user to the main page.

 ### Logging an Exercise
 **Pre-requisites**: The user has an account in the system and has logged in.